-Includes only those columns related to plan based awards granted during 2013.
+Includes only those columns related to plan based awards granted during 2014.
 All other columns have been omitted.

-The minimum amount is 5% of base salary, which is the minimum amount if only the revenue target is achieved.
-The target amount is based on 100% of the individual's base salary if the revenue and adjusted OIBA targets are met and the maximum amount is 160% of base salary if the revenue and adjusted OIBA targets are met.
+The minimum amount is 5% of the aggregate group base salary, which is the minimum amount if only the revenue target is achieved.
+The target amount is based on 100% of the aggregate group base salary if the revenue and adjusted OIBA targets are met and the maximum amount is 160% of the aggregate group base salary if the revenue and adjusted OIBA targets are met.
 The actual amount awarded has been disclosed in the Summary Compensation Table on page 22 under "Non-Equity Incentive Plan Compensation."

 These amounts represent the aggregate grant date fair value in accordance with FASB ACS Topic 718, excluding the effect of estimated forfeitures.
-These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards (such as by vesting in a restricted stock or exercising a stock option).
-For a more detailed discussion on the valuation model and assumptions used to calculate the fair value of each stock award, refer to Note 6 to the consolidated financial statements contained in our 2013 Annual Report on Form 10-K filed on March 3, 2014.
+These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards (such as by vesting in a restricted stock unit award or exercising a stock option).
+For a more detailed discussion on the valuation model and assumptions used to calculate the fair value of each stock award, refer to Note 6 to the consolidated financial statements contained in our 2014 Annual Report on Form 10-K filed on March 10, 2015.